Toronto history » Blog » Toronto Tax History

 The Mechanics: How Toronto Property Tax Actually Works

-Before we dive into the history books, we need to clear up a misconception that drives me crazy.
+Nonetheless, Before we plunk into the account Good Book, we require to pass up a misconception that ram me dotty.

 People often confuse the Tax Rate (the mill rate) with the Tax Bill.